Managing Money with WooPayments

 The top section shows your account balance.
 Click the question mark icons to learn more about what each figure means, or consult this document.

-If you have added multiple bank accounts in order to receive deposits in different currencies, a dropdown is shown so you can view your balance in each currency.
+If you have added multiple bank accounts in order to receive payouts in different currencies, a dropdown is shown so you can view your balance in each currency.

 Occasionally, the top box may change, such as if you have a dispute nearing its deadline or if there’s another time-sensitive action needed for your account.
 To keep your store and WooPayments account running smoothly, it is recommended that you attend to any tasks that appear here.

-Below that, the Deposits section shows a list of your recent deposits and their amounts.
+Below that, the Payouts section shows a list of your recent payouts and their amounts.

 The Account Details section shows your account’s current status.
-In most cases, payments will show as enabled and deposits will be set to automatic, but if your ability to take payments or receive deposits has been suspended for some reason, that will be shown here.
+In most cases, payments will show as enabled and payouts will be set to automatic, but if your ability to take payments or receive payouts has been suspended for some reason, that will be shown here.

 Finally, the Payments > Overview page will also show a list of messages containing information about your account, tips on using WooPayments, and other such information.
 Each one can be acted on or dismissed.